gem5/website/_pages/documentation/learning_gem5/part1/part1_5_gem5_example_configs.md

     next section.
 There are also some other utility configuration scripts in this directory.

+**learning_gem5/**
+:   This directory contains all gem5 configuration scripts found in the
+    learning\_gem5 book.

+**network/**
+:   This directory contains the configurations scripts for a HeteroGarnet
+    network.

+**nvm/**
+:   This directory contains example scripts using the NVM interface.

 **ruby/**
 :   This directory contains the configurations scripts for Ruby and its
     included cache coherence protocols.
 More details can be found in the